temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

 **Database schema and setup**

-Visibility data is stored in a database table called `executions_visibility` that must be set up according to the schemas defined (by suported versions) here: https://github.com/temporalio/temporal/tree/master/schema/cassandra/visibility.
+Visibility data is stored in a database table called `executions_visibility` that must be set up according to the schemas defined (by supported versions) in https://github.com/temporalio/temporal/tree/master/schema/cassandra/visibility.

-The following example shows how the [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script is used to setup your Visibility store.
+The following example shows how the [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script is used to set up your Visibility store.

 ```bash
 #...